26 Best Egg Recipes

 These easy egg recipes include basics like how to make perfect scrambled and hard boiled eggs, plus recipes for quiche, breakfast burritos, and more!
 Enjoy them for breakfast or brunch, or an easy lunch or dinner.

-Eggs are a breakfast staple, a good source of protein, and so versatile!
+Eggs are one of my favorite breakfasts, and I cook them at least 4 times a week.
+I love eggs because they’re filling, a good source of protein, and so versatile!
 You can boil them, scramble them or poach them.
 You can turn eggs into a loaded breakfast casserole, a hearty breakfast sandwich or a veggie-filled frittata.
 Add this to the role that eggs play in baking and dessert recipes, and well, eggs are pretty amazing!

-Below you’ll find the best egg recipes, including healthy breakfasts, meal prep recipes, and more.
+Below you’ll find my favorite egg recipes, including healthy breakfasts, meal prep recipes, and more.
 The next time you’re wondering what to make with that carton of eggs, give one of these egg recipes a try!

 Basic Egg Recipes Every Home Cook Should Know

 No list of egg recipes would be complete without a classic deviled eggs recipe!
-This easy egg appetizer is always one of the first things to disappear from a spread of snacks at a get-together.
+This easy egg appetizer is one of my favorites to prepare for a party or other get-together.
 This classic recipe requires just a few ingredients and 15 minutes of active prep time.
-They’re a favorite at Easter and the holidays, but so good you’ll want to make them year round.
+I especially love to make them for Easter and the holidays.

 Like these recipes?
 Pin them to Pinterest!